 - Aperture Cellars – art gallery and wine tasting room in downtown Healdsburg (a bit hard to find)

 - Hanna Winery

 - B.R.
 Cohn Winery – also produces olive oil, and often has live music

 - Portworks – specializes in port and after-dinner wines

-Have you spent time in the Sonoma Valley area??
+Have you spent time in the Sonoma County area??
 Hit me up in the comments with your favorite wineries and tasting rooms!!

 Other wine-loving adventures you’ll love: